marlink/school-finder/docs/TECHNICAL_REQUIREMENTS.md

 export async function getSchoolsByLocation(lat: number, lng: number, radius: number = 5) {
   // Use a spatial query with an index for better performance
-  // This example uses Prisma with MySQL
+  // This example uses Prisma with Neon PostgreSQL

   // Calculate bounding box for initial filtering (faster than calculating distance for all records) const latDelta = radius / 111.32; // 1 degree latitude = 111.32 km